MichalinaIgla/Pokemon-Battles/README.md

-# Pokemon-Battles - Machine Learning Project for Classes - during studies
+# Pokemon-Battles - Machine Learning Project for Classes

 Predict a winning Pokemon!